BogiHsu/Tacotron2-PyTorch/README.md

 [Results](#Results) generated using a WaveNet vocoder is abvailable now!

 ## TODO
-- [X] Add some samples and a pertrained model.
-- [ ] Add a pretrained vocoder.
+- [ ] Pipeline for training a vocoder.

 ## Requirements
 - Python >= 3.5.2